30 Day Singer Review

 And that word “correctly” is important.
 Almost ALL beginners and novices (even ones with “great” natural voices) DON’T sing correctly.
 And so they never reach their full potential.

-And 30DaySinger does a great job in making sure all singers get to the starting point (a well-rounded voice and vocal technique) within 30 days of video lessons.
+In my initial 30DaySinger review I realized it does a great job in making sure all singers get to the starting point (a well-rounded voice and vocal technique) within 30 days of video lessons.

 From there, they can master the various skills and the “sexy” stuff that everyone wants to be able to do like runs and arpeggios.